kwaldenphd/pandas-machine-learning-intro/README.md

 - Remove a column from the DataFrame
 - Determine summary statistics for values in the DataFrame

-Q3: Write code that loads in a different CSV file as a DataFrame and accomplishes each of the following tasks.
+Q3: Write code that loads in a different data file as a DataFrame and accomplishes each of the following tasks.
 Include code + comments.
 - Shows the first five rows
 - Shows the last five rows
 - Checks the data types for each column